 "Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand." ~ Isaiah 41:10

-Here are 11 promises of God from Scripture that God wants each of us to know today.
-Even though we may already be able to recite them by heart, really believing and living them can still be a challenge.
+Here are 11 promises of God from Scripture that He wants each of us to know.
+Even though we may already be able to recite them by heart, really believing and living these promises can still be a challenge.
 So I invite you to read these words anew, words that were written about you long before your birth in our Bible: